About Me

 I'm Mayur.
 I've been playing snooker for over 15 years and coaching for more than 10.
 I run Snooker Delight — this site, the blog, the coaching.
 All of it.

 If you've read any of my writing, you'll know I don't think like most coaches.
 I take a contrarian view on a lot of what gets taught in this game.
 Not to be difficult.
 Because I genuinely believe most of the conventional wisdom around technique is either no value or actively harmful.
+I've written about why most competitive players are playing the wrong game — getting stuck in a mechanical stage when they should be moving toward natural play.

 What I Don't Do